In this article, I’ll show you what line numbers are in SQL Developer and how to turn this setting on.

 - They let you refer to a specific line from another place (e.g. when talking to another developer)

 By default, the line numbers are turned off in SQL Developer.
 Many IDEs have them on by default.
 I much prefer to have them on, and I’m sure you do too.

-Let’s take a look at how to toggle the SQL Developer line numbers setting.
+Let’s take a look at how to toggle the SQL Developer show line numbers setting.

-How To Turn Line Numbers On in SQL Developer
+How To Turn On SQL Developer Line Numbers

 So, the first step is to go to Tools > Preferences.